vishalmidya/WQS_SiRF/WQS-SiRF-vignette.md

 ## Estimating the thresholds of the microbial clique and its association with the outcome

-Run the following function that finds the thresholds for relative abundances of `V1`, `V3`, and `V11`.
-Each Taxa's directionality is chosen based on its univariate association.
+Run the following function that finds the thresholds for the exposures `V1`, `V3`, and `V11`.
+Each exposure's directionality is chosen based on its univariate association with the outcome.
 The following code _should only be used_ based on the output from the `clique.finder` function; otherwise, overfitting is possible.

 ```{}